thesarangal/kotlinsupplement/README.md

 # KotlinSupplement
 Collection of Advance Kotlin Extension Functions

-KotlinSupplement is a simple library with collection of advance usefull Kotlin extension functions.
+KotlinSupplement is a simple library with collection of advance useful Kotlin extension functions.

 Current Version: 1.0.0

 ### Collection of Extension Functions for:

-- Acitivity
+- Activity
 - Context
 - Format Conversion
 - Graphics